Kirilllive/tuesday-js/README.md

 ![Tuesday JS script structure](screenshots/script_structure.jpg)

-# Scene editor / シーンエディター / Редактор сцен
+# Scene editor / シーンエディター
 The scene editor can arrange all the elements in their places.
 It also shows how the scene will change on different screens.
 In the scene layout you can use standard HTML units in percentage pixels or centimeters to better adapt the scene to different screens.